tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

----
-title: Setup Example
----

 import HelloTauriWebdriver from '@site/static/img/webdriver/hello-tauri-webdriver.png'

+# Setup Example

-This example application is going to solely focus on adding WebDriver testing to an already existing project.
-To have a project to test on in the next two sections, we are going to set up an extremely minimal Tauri application for use in our testing.
-We will not use the Tauri CLI, any frontend dependencies or build steps, and not be bundling the application afterwards.
+This example application solely focuses on adding WebDriver testing to an already existing project.
+To have a project to test in the following two sections, we will set up an extremely minimal Tauri application for use in our testing.
+We will not use the Tauri CLI, any frontend dependencies or build steps, and not be bundling the application afterward.
 This is to showcase exactly a minimal suite to show off adding WebDriver testing to an existing application.

 If you just want to see the finished example project that utilizes what will be shown in this example guide, then you